OpenReqEU/doors-integration-scripts/README.md

 Please note that the attributes reqType and reqDomains are only set if the corresponding attribute REQ Type and REQ Domain respectively is found.

 ## importClassificationsFromCSV.dxl
 This script reads values from a CSV file and sets the REQ Type attribute to the read value.
-**WARNING**: This script simply iterates over the requirements of a module and takes the next value of the CSV file. **NO ID COMPARISON IS DONE**!
-Therefore, read expected CSV file format description.

 ### Usage
 Since all scripts currently require the same user interactions, please see [Using the Scripts](#using-the-scripts).